Best Scissor Jacks: Our Top Picks for Spare Tire Relief

 The power options are what really set this one apart from the rest of the pack.
 Not only can you plug it into the cigarette lighter in your car, but it can also use the battery power directly.
 If you're driving an antique that doesn't have a cigarette lighter, or if your car doesn't have the most reliable power supply inside, this can still be used in an emergency.
 Plus, the jack comes with extra fuses, so if your car can't handle the power demands, you're not left with a blown fuse.
 Its versatility makes it perfect for nearly any vehicle.

 This electric option comes in a full case, which even has three different size options depending on the accessory combination you buy.
 If you're limited on space, then this may not be the best option for you.
-While it can easily lift smaller cars, it will take up a lot of trunk or rear space just to keep it with you on the road.
+While it can easily lift smaller cars, it will take up a lot of trunks or rear space just to keep it with you on the road.

 Best Value Scissor Jack: Torin Big Red Steel Scissor Jack